Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 \paragraph{\textbf{Optimal transport}}

 The notion of optimal transport~\cite{villani2009optimal} allows to compare probability measures in terms of required workload or costs to move one probability mass to another~\cite{kantorovich1942transfer}.
-In the standard setting of the Monge problem~\cite{villani2009optimal} measureable sets $X$ and $Y$ with respective measures $\mu$ and $\nu$ such that $\mu(X)=\nu(Y)<\infty$ are assumed.
-The task consists of finding an injective transport mapping $T:X\to Y$ subject to some cost function $c:X\times Y\to\mathbb R_+$,
+In the standard setting of the Monge problem~\cite{villani2009optimal}, measureable sets $X$ and $Y$ with respective measures $\mu$ and $\nu$ such that $\mu(X)=\nu(Y)<\infty$ are assumed.
+The task is to find an injective transport mapping $T:X\to Y$ subject to some cost function $c:X\times Y\to\mathbb R_+$,

 such that

 for any $\mu$-measurable $g:X\to\mathbb R$.
 Let $Y\sim\mu$ and $X\sim\nu$.
 If such a $T$ exists, then